PARKDALE

 Tossoko creates handmade, eco-conscious clothing inspired by African culture, offering pieces for children (sizes 0–14) as well as select styles for adults and home décor items.
 Through markets, online sales, and appearances in Parkdale, the brand celebrates heritage, craftsmanship, and everyday joy.

-Did you know?
+Did You Know?
 Many West African textiles are traditionally handcrafted and carry symbolic patterns tied to history and identity.

 -

-1229 Queen West
+1710 Queen West

 -